hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 In both cases I use the second interface UART2 to communicate between base and rover for the RTCM traffic.
 How to setup I described in [second interface for u-blox receiver](/2026/03/09/second-interface-for-u-blox-receiver-on-pi4-and-pi5.html){:target="_blank"} <br>
 I use str2str for communication between both systems.
 It is started in background with option "--deamon", see below. <br>
 Note: In RTKLIB's str2str, the parameter is literally spelled --deamon instead of --daemon. <br> The data path for RTCM traffic looks like this: <br>
-`X20P/UART2 --- str2str --- TCP/IP --- str2str --- UART2/F9P`
+`X20P/UART2 --- str2str --- TCP/IP --- str2str --- UART2/F9P` <br>
+Bandwidth is about 12 Kb from base to rover and 1.5 Kb from rover to base

 In advance I want to say that this combination with ZED-X20P and ZED-F9P is not perfect but possible.
 The reasons are multiple: ZED-F9P can handle only the L1 and L2 band.
 ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment (and potentially never due to hardware/firmware focus or political situations).
 And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
 Independent of that I don't see any Indian satellite here in Vienna ( 48N 16E ).
-Therefore, only 3 GNSS constellations remain:: GPS, Galileo and BeiDou as lowest common denominator and common source.
+Therefore, only 3 GNSS constellations remain: GPS, Galileo and BeiDou as lowest common denominator and common source.

 Below you can find 2 scripts: `setup_base_sh` and `setup_rover_sh`.
 The first one is to setup the base station which is a little bit more complex.
 The second one is for the rover.
 These scripts require certain prerequisites.
 For example there are servers with hostname "base" and "rover" or at least an DNS CNAME for it.
 SSH should be possible without password.